rubbieKelvin/shared/docs/using-the-authentication-flow.md

 set `SHARED` in settings
-add `AUTHENTICATION_CONFIG` in `SHARED` and create an instance of `shared.apps.authentication.settings.AuthenticationConfiguration`
+add `AUTHENTICATION_CONFIG` in `SHARED` and create an instance of `shared.apps.authentication.settings.AuthConf`

 like so